dm82m/hass-Deltasol-KM2/README.md

 # hass-Deltasol-KM2

-Custom component for retrieving sensor information from Resol KM1/KM2 or DL2/DL3 or VBus/LAN or VBus/USB.
-This component automatically determines if you are using KM1/KM2 or DL2/DL3 device and can also be set up to work with VBus/LAN or VBus/USB.
+Custom component for retrieving sensor information from Resol KM1/KM2 or DL2/DL2Plus/DL3 or VBus/LAN or VBus/USB.
+This component automatically determines if you are using KM1/KM2 or DL2/DL2Plus/DL3 device and can also be set up to work with VBus/LAN or VBus/USB.
 Component uses webservice to get all the sensor data and makes it available in [Home Assistant](https://home-assistant.io/).

 ## Features

 ### Currently Available Features

-- :computer: This integration supports all Resol devices: KM1/KM2, DL2/DL3, VBus/LAN and VBus/USB and is capable of auto detecting your device.
+- :computer: This integration supports all Resol devices: KM1/KM2, DL2/DL2Plus/DL3, VBus/LAN and VBus/USB and is capable of auto detecting your device.
+Welcome the *DL2Plus* as the newest family member.
-- :star: The exclusive Filter that is only available on DL2/DL3 devices can be used with this integration!
+- :star: The exclusive Filter that is only available on DL2/DL2Plus/DL3 devices can be used with this integration!
 - :tv: This integration is fully configurable within the UI, no `yaml` configuration needed.
 - :link: If the connection to your Resol device gets lost (network issue, Add-on not yet started, ...) the integration makes retries until the connection is established.
 - :large_blue_diamond: All the data of your Resol device is shown in Home Assistant.
 I.e. Product Name, Serial Number, Product Features, Software Version, Hardware Version, ...